The Reflection rollout is part of the VRayMtl parameters.

 Thin Film recreates the effect of thin film interference on a surface making the material iridescent.
 Some common uses are soap bubbles and reflective car paint layering.

-Enable Thin Film – Enables the Thin Film parameter.
+Enable Thin Film – Enables the Thin Film effect.

 Min Thickness (nm) – Determines the minimum thickness of the thin film.
 If no Thickness Blend is applied, only this value is used for the thickness of the thin film.
 See the Thickness example below for more information.